rekha-balan/azure-docs-test2-pr.nl-NL/articles/load-balancer/load-balancer-configure-sqlao.md

 ---
-title: Configure Load balancer for SQL always on | Microsoft Docs
+title: Configure Load Balancer for SQL Server Always On | Microsoft Docs
-description: Configure Load balancer to work with SQL always on and how to leverage powershell to create load balancer for the SQL implementation
+description: Configure Load Balancer to work with SQL Server Always On, and learn how to use PowerShell to create a load balancer for the SQL Server implementation
 services: load-balancer
 documentationcenter: na
-author: kumudd
+author: KumudD
 manager: timlt
 ms.assetid: d7bc3790-47d3-4e95-887c-c533011e4afd
 ms.service: load-balancer